Information for researchers

 In assessing applications the platform looks for the following things to be demonstrated:

-- Research has clear alignment with the research strategy of the University as a whole and or the division
+- Research has clear alignment with the research strategy of the University as a whole and/or the research discipline

 - Research outcomes are defined and achievable.
 Sufficient evidence of achievability via track record and endorsements

-- Application outcomes demonstrate return on investment for the University via publicity, partnerships, opening up of future opportunities etc.
+- Application outcomes demonstrate return on investment for the University, e.g. via publications, partnerships, opening up of future opportunities etc.